scikit-learn-contrib/scikit-learn-extra/doc/modules/robust.rst

 ====================

-We use the term "outlier" to mean a discordant minority of the dataset and it can comes in a lot of different forms.
-Most usual are outliers that are situated outside the bulk of the data.
-They can can be outliers in the features X or in the labels Y (see the plots below).
+We use the term "outlier" to mean a discordant minority of the dataset and it can come in a lot of different forms.
+Often, outliers are points that are situated outside the bulk of the data.
+There can be outliers in the features X or in the labels Y or in both.

-One way one could define an outlier would be with respect to the task we have to do, and in this sense an outlier is a point with a big loss function (with respect to an optimal "oracle" estimator defined with a robust criterion).
+One way one could define an outlier is with respect to the task we have to do, and in this sense an outlier is a point with a large value of the loss function (with respect to an optimal "oracle" estimator defined on the inliers).
-Visually, in the following scatter plots, in the case of classification, we can we can see that the points in the up-right corner are outliers while the points in the bottom-left corner are not, this is a supervised learning definition of outliers as opposed to unsupervised learning where both points would be considered outliers as they are outside of the bulk of the data.
+Visually, in the following scatter plots, in the case of classification, we can see that the points in the up-right corner are outliers while the points in the bottom-left corner are not, this is a supervised learning definition of outliers as opposed to unsupervised learning where both cluster of points would be considered outliers as they are outside of the bulk of the data.

 .. |outlier| image:: ../robust_def_outliers.png